Getting Around Nepal: The Journey of a Lifetime

 Public toiletsAvailable and Paid

-Airport in NepalTribhuvan International Airport, Gautam Buddha International Airport, Pokhara International Airport
+Airport in NepalTribhuvan International (KTM), Pokhara International (PIA), Gautam Buddha (Bhairahawa)

 • Greetings: Usually, Nepalese do namaste/namaskar when they meet someone.
-Also, you can handshake, wave your hand, etc. as a greeting.
+Also, you can shake hands, wave your hand, etc., as a greeting.
+Do Namaste instead of a handshake in rural areas.

-• Punctuality: People prefer you to be on time but sometimes they expect you can be late.
+• Punctuality: People prefer you to be on time, but sometimes they expect you to be late.
+“Nepali Time” can mean 30-60 minutes of flexibility.

-• Dress Code: People usually avoid short clothes in the rural part, respect them by wearing long ones but in city areas, if you wish to wear short ones then you can.
+• Dress Code: People usually avoid short clothes in the rural part, respect them by wearing long ones, but in city areas, if you wish to wear short ones,s then you can.
+Long trousers essential for temples.

 Transportation

-• Most Popular: Public transports are the most popular transports to get to various places in Nepal.
+• Most Popular: Public transports are the most popular way to get to various places in Nepal.
 Long-distance public transport is not that expensive.
 Reasonable ticket prices and long-route transport make traveling around Nepal easy and pocket-friendly.
+Tourist buses (Greenline, Jagadamba) offer comfortable KTM-Pokhara-Chitwan service at $15-25.

-• Traffic Safety: Nepal’s traffic signs are universal and you can see more traffic police in road management and for safety.
+• Traffic Safety: Nepal’s traffic signs are universal, and you can see more traffic police on the roads for road management and safety.
 The roads in the city areas are quite well-furnished.
 Some trekking routes are out of danger.
 But in some of the remote areas of Nepal, the trekking trails are somewhat risky.
 The off-beaten trekking trails are adventurous as well as dangerous.
-To avoid landslides during your road trip avoid traveling long routes during the monsoon.
-While trekking in remote and isolated areas, take a guide with you for safety.
+To avoid landslides during your road trip, avoid traveling long routes during the monsoon.

 Plane